- Psychology & the public

 The Representative Council consists of our Trustees and representatives of all the Society’s Member Networks.
 It exists as a mechanism for members to advise the Board of Trustees.

-The Society has five main boards which report to the Board of Trustees, each with a specific area of delegated responsibility to develop policy for approval by the Trustees.
+The Society has four main boards which report to the Board of Trustees, each with a specific area of delegated responsibility to develop policy for approval by the Trustees.
 Like all Society bodies, these boards are made up of Society members.

 Our four boards are: